deepakr-28/simply-jekyll/_posts/2020-08-27-migrating-from-aws.md

 ---
-title: Cutting AWS Bill By More Than Half After Migrating To GCP And Digital Ocean
+title: cutting AWS bill by more than half after migrating to GCP and digitalocean
 tags: Cloud
 comments: true
 ---